 We always tell the kids to turn off the lights and turn off the running tap, but do they really understand why?

-To help combat this common challenge many Aussie parents face, we’ve pulled together a few easy and fun ways you can teach the little ones about energy usage, reducing waste, and how to be more energy efficient.
+To help combat this common challenge many Aussie parents face, we’ve pulled together the best energy saving tips to teach your kids.
+These examples are fun ways to help explain to your children the importance of saving your homes energy consumption, energy usage, reducing waste, and how to be more energy efficient during everyday activities.

-Now we’re not suggesting you give your 4-year-old a full-blown lesson on the nitty gritty.
+Now we’re not suggesting you give your 4-year-old a full-blown lesson on the nitty-gritty details of your last electricity bill.
 But help them to understand the difference between things that are:

 - Powered on and working;